What is TradingView? Introducing the features and tools of the trading platform

 Key Features of TradingView

-TradingView offers various features such as watchlists, market screeners, trading alerts, and more.
+TradingView has numerous features including watchlists, market filters, trading alerts, and more.
+Highlighted features and capabilities of TradingView:

 Advanced Charts